gvSIGAssociation/gvnix/readme.txt

 * Remove all stashed states:	git stash clear
 * Save in SVN:					svn commit

-Update gvNIX parent pom roo.version property to new value.
+Update gvNIX parent pom roo.version property to the new value.
-Be careful, git deleted files could be not deleted into SVN !
+Be careful, git deleted files could be not deleted from SVN !

 Other userful Git commands: